Bitwarden Review: The Best Free Password Manager for 2022

 Bitwarden's free tier isn't as feature rich as LastPass', which offers a password strength gauge that checks all your vault entries for duplicates and weak passwords.
 But the ability to use Bitwarden for free on multiple devices, which you can no longer do with LastPass, more than makes up for the lack of bells and whistles.

-Many of those bells and whistles, however, are available in Bitwarden's $10 yearly premium tier subscription service, including a nearly identical password strength report for your vault.
+More bells and whistles are available in Bitwarden's $10 yearly premium tier subscription service, including a nearly identical password strength report for your vault.
 The premium subscription also comes with up to 1 gigabyte of encrypted file attachments and secure login via YubiKey, U2F and Duo.

 If you really want to take your household privacy up a notch, you can opt for Bitwarden's family plan, which comes with six user accounts and costs $40 a year.
 Bitwarden offers a 30-day money-back guarantee on its premium services.